jacobhal/personal-website/README.md

 To modify the content of this page, modify files in the MAMP/git/personal-website folder.
 Use npm start in the folder to see the rendered webpage at localhost:3000/.
 When finished, go into client folder and run npm run build.
 This will produce a build folder.
 The content of the build folder can now be uploaded into public_html of the host website.
 The easiest way to do it is to establish and save a site manager FTP connection using Filezilla or similar tools.

+## Bulma and Bootstrap
+This project is using Bulma and Bulma React components for CSS styling.
+However, some things have been brought in from Bootstrap, such as Tab functionality.
+In order to prevent clashing between Bulma and Bootstrap, the pieces needed for tabs were selected here https://getbootstrap.com/docs/3.4/customize/ and downloaded as a min.css file.

 ## Available Scripts

 cd to the client directory to be able to run the following scrips: